 Various global issues have been impacting prices in the construction market.
 The key causes are Brexit, COVID-19 pandemic and the war in Ukraine.
-These causes have conflated and the impact on projects being:

-an increase in demand for construction (post covid); Supply chain disruption, long lead in time and an ongoing energy crisis.
+These causes have conflated with the impact on projects being an increase in demand for construction (post covid); Supply chain disruption, long lead in time and an ongoing energy crisis.
 The consequences of this are: the lack of construction materials; high inflation and price volatility; high raw material prices; high energy prices and increased uncertainty.

 In the present market Contractors are now more risk averse when pricing packages.
-Previously accepted market practice of D&B Contractors fixing a construction price for a significant period is no longer viable.
+Previously accepted market practice of Design and Build Contractors fixing a construction price for a significant period is no longer viable.
 The cost increases are being seen across all sectors.
 Analysis of the market is suggesting that nothing is likely to improve in terms of prices dropping or even levelling out in the foreseeable future.
 Consequently, this will have a significant impact on the current securing price certainty on schemes.

 Given the current volatility of the construction markets, flexibility and consideration will need to be given around timescales and expected costs of each scheme to ensure the Council stays within the Band B funding envelope.
-Any increase in the cost of any of the exiting schemes, may result in pushing schemes or making the difficult decisions to pull schemes to form part of the next iteration of the Sustainable Communities for Learning programme.
+Any increase in the cost of any of the existing schemes, may result in pushing schemes back or making the difficult decision to terminate schemes and then include at a later point in time to form part of the next iteration of the Sustainable Communities for Learning programme.

-Other projects included in this category were Hawarden High School, Flint High School and Mold Alun High School.
-Early intelligence suggests that the WG are moving away from prescriptive timing on its onward investment programme as LA's and FEI's in Wales have made differing progress in their schools and colleges investment programmes.
+Other projects included in this category are Hawarden High School, Flint High School and Mold Alun High School.
+Early intelligence suggests that the WG are moving away from prescriptive timing on its onward investment programme as LA's and FEI's in Wales have made differing progress in their schools and college investment programmes.
 Instead, LA's and FEI's in Wales will be asked to bring forward their investment programmes based on local timing and funding.
 The intervention rates for the WG onward investment programme are currently unknown.

-There is also a growing pressure on the ALN section relating to increased capacity across the special school's network which will need to be monitored and considered within the programme moving forward.
+There is also a growing pressure on the ALN section of the programme relating to increased capacity across the special school's network which will need to be monitored and considered within the programme moving forward.